 Low Back Pain

-Low back pain is complex and multi-factorial.
+The causes of low back pain are complex and multi-factorial, meaning there can be multiple contributing factors.
 Let’s explore the science…

 For prognosis and outcome purposes, LBP is described as either: